 The Infrastructure Investment and Jobs Act (IIJA)(P.L.
 117-58) included several provisions and new federal funding designed to incentivize the deployment of EV infrastructure.
 The law provides \$5 billion over five years in funding to the states, distributed based on the existing highway funding formula, to deploy EV charging stations along Alternative Fuel Corridors.
-Distributed under the National Electric Vehicle Infrastructure (NEVI) Formula Program, DOT announced in September 2022 the approval of NEVI plans for all fifty states, Washington, D.C., and Puerto Rico, making available over \$1.5 billion in funding for EV charging for fiscal years 2022 and 2023.
+Distributed under the National Electric Vehicle Infrastructure (NEVI) Formula Program, DOT announced in September 2022 the approval of NEVI plans for all 50 states, Washington, D.C., and Puerto Rico, making available over \$1.5 billion in funding for EV charging for fiscal years 2022 and 2023.
+The first NEVI-funded public charging stations began opening in late 2023.